Yahyakiani/micro-frontends-DataSharing-Techniques/Readme.md

 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://GitHub.com/Naereen/ama)
 # Data Sharing

-This is a static Multi-page applications developed using React.js.
-They provide a concise overview of 3 techniques for data sharing between the Micro-Application architecture.
-Moreover, They also show how to perform routing between the micro-apps.
+These is a static Multi-page application developed using Micro-Frontend Architecture  React.js.
+They provide a concise overview of 3 techniques for data sharing between the Micro-Applications.
+Moreover, They also show how to perform routing between them.

 ## Featured